The Super Blue Moon In Aquarius Is No Time To Sit On The Sidelines

 AdvertisementADVERTISEMENT

-Three mutable signs (Venus in Virgo, Jupiter in Gemini, and Saturn retrograde in Pisces) form an energetic knot on August 19.
+Three mutable signs (Venus in Virgo, Jupiter in Gemini, and Saturn retrograde in Pisces) form an energetic knot on 19th August.
 These fraught connections push us to break free from the past and move forward with the times.
 We want to explore more evolved ways of reasoning and search the universe for answers.
-Finding different modalities of thinking through group endeavors can start a positive revolution for and by the people.
+Finding different modalities of thinking through group endeavours can start a positive revolution for and by the people.

 The super blue moon in Aquarius is the climax of the recent upheaval we’ve been facing.
-With the comet Chiron, retrograde in Aries, in play we can heal the world.
+With the comet Chiron — which is retrograde in Aries — in play, we can heal the world.
 We can change and rebuild the planet one step at a time.
 Practicing compassion, empathy and benevolence will help us on our quest — so put your best foot forward and show others how to love each other and fight for their beliefs.
 Remember, now is not the time to be silent.
 Take a stand!

 You can be your own astrologer and find personal meaning in the lunation by following this cosmic advice: If you’re wondering how the super blue moon will affect you, look at your birth chart.
 The houses that Aquarius, Scorpio and Sagittarius rule and the location of your moon sign will be the most impacted.
 Why?
 You always want to look at your moon sign and placement during major lunations because it anchors how you’ll feel.
 Pay attention to the house ruled by the sign Aquarius to see the focal point of the super blue moon.
 The fixed signs in the mix do not include Scorpio so that house will take a hit, too.
 Also, Sagittarius isn’t included in the activated mutable energies, which is why it’s vital.
 Then you can create your personal super blue moon story and know what to manifest.
 You got this!